jjangga0214/sd-models-downloader/README.md

 # Stable Diffusion Models Auto Downloader

-Jupyter notebook for downloading Stable Diffusion models (e.g. checkpoints, VAEs, LoRAs, etc).
+Jupyter notebook for easily downloading Stable Diffusion models (e.g. checkpoints, VAEs, LoRAs, etc).

+This notebook is developed to use services like <runpod.io> easily.

+But you can use this notebook in any environment (local machine, cloud server, Colab, etc).

 ## Usage